-Lets work from the outside in.
-The outside and canter of this hummingbird cake is covered in a thick layer of tangy sweet vanilla infused cream cheese frosting.
+Let’s work from the outside in.
+The outside and centre of this hummingbird cake is covered in a thick layer of tangy sweet vanilla infused cream cheese frosting.
 I adore cream cheese frosting, but it can be a bit of a nightmare to make in the UK.
-Even good quality full fat cream cheese has a pretty high water content.
+Even good quality full-fat cream cheese has pretty high water content.
 And this can turn your frosting to watery gloop very quickly.
 The cream cheese found in America is thicker and creamier.
-So you must strain your cream cheese if you can through some muslin and work quickly and do not over beat / whip your frosting.
+So you must strain your cream cheese if you can through some muslin and work quickly and do not over beat/whip your frosting.
 These few steps if using UK cream cheese will give you great cream cheese frosting.
 If you are in America then do as you normally do.

 Vanilla Cream Cheese Frosted Hummingbird Cake

 - 150 grams pecans - toasted and divided (1 and 1/2 cups)

 - 300 grams plain/all purpose flour (2 and 1/2 cups)